caleb-bender/twilio-sms-app/README.md

 NODE_ENV=production
 ```

-Then, launch on the "Twilio SMS App" application (it usually takes 15-20 seconds to load the login screen).
+Then, launch the "Twilio SMS App" application (it usually takes 15-20 seconds to load the login screen).
 The login screen will look like this:

 <img src="https://caleb-bender.com/images/twilio-sms-app/twilio-login.JPG" width="1200"/>